ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

 kubectl edit deploy container-info-deploy -n my-namespace
 ```

 10. Watch the pods while creating.
-Show that some pods are pending state.
+Show that some pods are in the pending state.

 ```bash
 kubectl get po -n my-namespace -w
 ```

 11. Describe one of the pending pods.
 Show that there is no resource to run pods.
-So cluster-autoscaler scales out and create one more node.
+So cluster-autoscaler scales out and creates one more node.

 ```bash
 kubectl describe pod container-info-deploy-xxxxxx -n my-namespace